 15. DO YOU GET IT?/GOT IT?

-Modern usage and definition: Used to ask someone if they understand what you’re explaining to them.
+Modern usage and definition of American words and phrases: Used to ask someone if they understand what you’re explaining to them.
 (Got it can also be used as a statement: “That example was hard, but I got it!”).

 Example: “We’re finally at the end of this lesson.
 Did you get it all?
 Leave us a comment below if you haven’t quite got it yet!”